joeleenkado/news-share/README.md

 1. After reading your greeting on the 'Program' page, click 'NewsStand' on the navbar to hit the streets and your newsstand.
 You will be countenanced an You can search for news by name of political person. or simply scroll throw the articles.

+## You are a Reporter.
+Do your Reasarch
+on the homepage you will find various politicians with links to their political publications and social media

 ## Share the News

 1. Click Submit a story. to be taken to the type writer where you can type your story.
 (Add your images to the public/images folder in the code repository) Click 'SUBMIT' to send your report to a fellow reporter
 2. Your created story is represented by a newspaper which displays a miniturized image of your report.
 Click the green button on the card to view your report.